-The Director or Planning Commission may only approve a Development Permit application if it finds that the application is consistent with the purposes of this article and with the following:
+The Director or Planning Commission may only approve a Site PlanDevelopment Permit application if it finds that the application is consistent with the purposes of this Article article and with the following:

-- A. The applicable standards and requirements of this Code. - B. The General Plan and any operative plan or policies the City has adopted. - C. Any applicable design guidelines adopted by the City Council. - D. Any approved Tentative Map, Conditional Use Permit, Variance, or other planning or zoning approval that the project required.
+- A. The applicable standards and requirements of this Code.; - B. The General Plan and any operative plan or policies the City has adopted - C. Any applicable design guidelines adopted by the City Council; - D. Any approved Tentative Map, Conditional Use Permit, Variance, or other planning or zoning approval that the project required.; and - E. The applicable Site Plan Review criteria in Section 15-4206, Site Plan Review Criteria.